Ab-Tenzer/GroceryApp/README.md

 ## Status
 The basic requirements of the assignment have all been met.

-Here are a few kinks:
+But let me not a few kinks:

 ## Credits
 The Ignite CLI